Carolyn-Jiang/NLP-service/README.md

 To establish a NLP service Project, our group decided to analyze the trendency of comments under each stocks those performed good or bad by webcarpering Yahoo Finance.

 ## Preparation and Installation
-To run this program properly, you need to download the appropriate version of chromedriver for webscraper use.
+To run this program properly, you need to download the appropriate version of chromedriver-exe file for webscraper use.
-This project use
+This project uses pandas, sklearn, selenium and vaderSentiment.
+Carefully check whether they are already installed locally, before you run the program.

 ## Introduciton of this project
-1.Files in this project
+### 1.Files in this project
-There are two main PY files and one chromedrive app file used during the procedure.
+There are two main PY files (named final.py and webscraper.py) and one chromedrive.exe used during the procedure.

-2.How to use
+### 2.How to use
-To run the program,
+To run the program, you need to download all three file at the same address.

-3.logic of this project
+### 3.logic of this project
+Initially, we webcraper
 5.Contribution